jeremy-faraone/Sprint-Challenge--JavaScript/README.md

         4. When JS's call or apply method is used, this is explicitly defined.

 5. Why do we need super() in an extended class?

+We need a super() to give the new extenision class new attributes/properties.

 ## Project Set up